JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 platform libraries go to the source sets of the specific targets.

 ## Gradle Plugin

+Kotlin Multiplatform projects require Gradle version 4.7 and above, older Gradle versions are not supported.

 To setup a multiplatform project from scratch in a Gradle project, first apply the `kotlin-multiplatform` plugin to the project by adding the following to the